-Are you curious about how to milk a goat?
+INSIDE: Are you curious about how to milk a goat?
 Watch the full unedited goat milking video below and then follow the step by step instructions including pictures.
 This is one of many great resources in our raising goats page!

 Are you curious what it takes to milk a goat?

 Watch the video below as Delci takes you through the milking process from beginning to end including: